Skip to content

 Build your own Agent/Usecase

 Create a new usecase and implement perform_round containing all system/LLM interactions.
-We provide multiple helper and base classes, so that a new experiment can be implemented in a few dozens lines of code.
+We provide multiple helper and base classes so that a new experiment can be implemented in a few dozen lines of code.
 Tedious tasks, such as connecting to the LLM, logging, etc. are taken care of by our framework.
 Check our developer quickstart quide for more information.

 The following would create a new (minimal) linux privilege-escalation agent.
-Through using our infrastructure, this already uses configurable LLM-connections (e.g., for testing OpenAI or locally run LLMs), logs trace data to a local sqlite database for each run, implements a round limit (after which the agent will stop if root has not been achieved until then) and is able to connect to a linux target over SSH for fully-autonomous command execution (as well as password guessing).
+Through using our infrastructure, this already uses configurable LLM-connections (e.g., for testing OpenAI or locally run LLMs), writes an OpenTelemetry/GenAI trace of each run to a single JSONL file under logs/, implements a round limit (after which the agent will stop if root has not been achieved until then) and can connect to a target system either locally or over SSH for fully-autonomous command execution (as well as password guessing).

 template_dir = pathlib.Path(__file__).parent